Dhani (company)

 Dhani is an Indian software company.
 Its app provides digital financial and healthcare services.

 History

 The company was founded by Sameer Gehlaut in 1995, as Indiabulls Ventures Limited which was later renamed Dhani Services Limited in October 2020 to accommodate the consumer business of the Indiabulls Group under one brand name.
 In 2017, one of its subsidiaries, Indiabulls Consumer Finance Limited launched an app-based lending platform primarily focused on the personal loans' domain.
-In October 2020, the subsidiary also adopted a new nawas renamedme as Dhani Loans & Services Limited.
-Another subsidiary, Indiabulls Securities Limited was rebranded as Dhani Stocks Limited in 2020 and a new company Dhani Healthcare Limited was incorporated to offer telemedicine and online pharmacy services.
+In October 2020, the subsidiary also adopted a new name as Dhani Loans & Services Limited.
+Another subsidiary, Indiabulls Securities Limited adopted a new name Dhani Stocks Limited in 2020 and a new company Dhani Healthcare Limited was incorporated to offer telemedicine and online pharmacy services.

 Funding

 In October 2020, Dhani raised ₹1.47 billion by issuing 8.4 million shares to New York-based NWI Management.
 In October 2020, the company raised ₹12 billion from General Catalyst Partners, Think Investments, Ribbit Capital, First Royalty Ventures, and the founder Sameer Gehlaut.